 Whichever of the above options works best for you, by adopting a negotiating stance, rather than a hostile one, this will help to minimise legal fees and avoid the necessity of going to court to reach a settlement.

-All of our family lawyers are accredited Resolution Specialists and either trained collaborative lawyers or mediators.
+All of our divorce solicitors in Cambridgeshire are accredited Resolution Specialists and either trained collaborative lawyers or mediators.

 Whichever option you choose, the following factors will be considered in every case: